Test Annotations

 @phpExtension

-Test is skipped if all mentioned PHP extension are not loaded.
-Multiple extensions can be written in a single annotation, or we can use the annotation multiple times.
+The test is skipped if not all the specified PHP extensions are loaded.
+Multiple extensions can be listed in a single annotation, or the annotation can be used multiple times.

 /**